-Remediation of Natural Zones shall include container stock plantings of native plant material indigenous to the site, in a density that mimics adjacent undisturbed areas, and supplemental seeding.
-Native bunch grasses and forbs shall be irregularly spaced at a spacing no greater than 24" on center in the Natural Zone.
-Large areas of bare soil or mulch will not be approved at final inspection.
+Remediation of Natural Zones shall include container stock plantings of native plant material indigenous to the site, in a density that mimics adjacent undisturbed areas.
+Native bunch grasses and forbs shall be irregularly spaced at a spacing no greater than 24" on center in the Natural Zone, with groupings of native shrubs thoughtfully mixed in.
+Large areas of bare soil will not be approved at final inspection.